-5 Tips for How to Work Safely Beyond the Corporate Firewall
+5 Tips for How to Work Safely beyond the Corporate Firewall

 Today's guest post is by one of my favorite AIIMers, Kevin Parker.
-Kevin is synonomous with social media and the new leader of AIIM's NCC Chapter.
+Kevin is synonymous with social media and the new leader of AIIM's NCC Chapter.
 His web site is HERE and his LinkedIn profile is HERE.
 He will be the featured speaker for an AIIM Webinar called "Work Beyond Corporate Walls and Silos" on 9/14.
 It's free -- register HERE.

 Flexibility vs. Control: How to Work Beyond Corporate Firewalls Safely

 Today’s workforce is increasingly distributed, increasingly mobile, and increasingly expecting telework options.
 This equates to more people working beyond the corporate walls and beyond the corporate IT firewall.
 But how can organizations offer such flexibility without losing control of their information?